bhagadepravin/acceldata/ansible-ubuntu.md

 ```
 #### Update Hostname and ipaddress to Mac Machine under /etc/hosts.

+# Cluster Configs / Start from here if Mac workstation setup is already done for ansible

 #### Set the static inventory
 Modify the file at `~/ansible-hortonworks/inventory/static` to set the static inventory, or create a cluster specific one